Murder of Annie Le

-The murder of Annie Le occurred on September 8, 2009, while she was working in the New Haven, Connecticut campus of Yale University.
-Annie Marie Thu Le (July 3, 1985 – September 8, 2009) was a 24-year-old doctoral student at the Yale School of Medicine's Department of Pharmacology.
-She was last seen in a research building on the New Haven campus on September 8.
+On September 8, 2009, 24-year-old Annie Marie Thu Le was murdered on the New Haven, Connecticut, campus of Yale University.
+Le was a doctoral student at the Yale School of Medicine's Department of Pharmacology.
+She was last seen working in a research building on the New Haven campus.
 On September 13, the day that she was to be married, she was found dead inside the building.

 On September 17, police arrested the perpetrator, Raymond J. Clark III, a Yale laboratory technician who worked in the building.
 Clark pleaded guilty to the murder on March 17, 2011.
 Clark was sentenced to 44 years imprisonment on June 3.
 The case generated frenetic media coverage.